nonsodaniel/nonsodaniel/README.md

 ### Hi there 👋

-I'm a Software Engineer with Three years of experience facilitating cutting-edge engineering solutions with a wide range of e-commerce, fintech, Pair to pair, Inventory and educational application and technology skills.I have a Proven ability to leverage full-stack expertise to build interactive and user-centered website designs to scale.
+I'm a Software Engineer with proven years of experience facilitating cutting-edge engineering solutions with a wide range of e-commerce, fintech, Pair to pair, Inventory and educational application and technology skills.I have a Proven ability to leverage full-stack expertise to build interactive and user-centered website designs to scale.
 Extensive expertise in Frontend designs, following correct accesibility standards that meet the need of the users.

 - 💬 Ask me about Software Development Stuff